MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 >
 > **Mesh Toolkit**
 >
-> The Mesh Toolkit will continue to deliver a Preview version for testing and development purposes and remain back compatible to the Public version of the Mesh application.
-The delivery of the Mesh Toolkit packages will continue to be released 7 days after the release of the Public Mesh application to ensure the Mesh Toolkit package is compatible with the new version of the Mesh application.
+> The Mesh Toolkit will not be releasing Preview versions following the 5.2405 version release.
+The delivery of the Mesh Toolkit package will continue to be released 7 days after the release of the Public Mesh application to ensure the Mesh Toolkit package is compatible with the new version of the Mesh application.
 >
 > The Immersive spaces in Teams delivery schedule is not affected by this change.
 >